 We value all children as individuals at Windlesham School and Nursery.
 The staff arrange the learning environment, activities and resources to support the learning needs of all children and plan the curriculum to allow children to develop at their own pace.
-Care is taken to ensure that we have a suitable balance of resources, with regard to age, gender, sex, ethnicity and need.
+Care is taken to ensure that we have a suitable balance of resources with regard to age, gender, sex, ethnicity and need.

 We believe that early identification of children with additional needs is crucial in enabling us to give the child the support they need.
-The staff liaise with one another and with outside agencies to support children who have been identified as having additional needs.
+The staff liaise with one another, with parents and carers and with outside agencies to support children who have been identified as having or who may have additional needs.
 We regularly meet with parents and carers for Parents Evenings and to discuss individual needs as necessary, for example medical or special educational needs.